Although there is no “typical” electric power system, a diagram

 addition operates in the event of a failure within the transformer itself.

-If the transformer is situated on an overhead system, it is also protected
+If the transformer is situated on an overhead system, it is also protectedonly if the condition is caused by faults or overloads in the secondary

 from lightning or line voltage surges by a surge arrester, which